Gender neutrality in Portuguese: Agreement

 One of the proposal is using metonymy, periphrasis and circumlocution following agreement, sometimes including the usage of people-first language, whereas the word pessoa (person) has feminine grammatical gender with no natural gender markedness, similar with the usage of no pronouns in English, a form of gender omission.
 Many nouns and adjectives are referred as "uniforms", which are words that can be used to refer to people of any gender, they are not necessarily neutral but are useful for an inclusive language.
 This proposal is known as gender-inclusive language or gender-neutral syntax.

 -x and @

 Gendered suffixes, especially -o/-a, are replaced with at sign -@ or -x to neutralize words, such as in alun@s (students) and todxs (everyone).
 These forms are not pronounceable, they are meant to be graphical, being criticized for not being readable by screen readers and seen as potentially ableist.
 The use of at signs are recorded since 1990s, such as in words "Unid@s" (United).

+The at sign is often used in LIBRAS to represent gender neutrality, and the -x suffix is transliterated into Braille.